dothivienphuong/Station-Choice-Modeling-for-Public-Transportation/README.md

 2. Open and execute **`Biogeme.ipynb`** to view the estimated coefficients. *Note: Ensure this notebook and `dataset_output.xlsx` are saved in the same directory before running.*
 3. Execute **`Gamspy.ipynb`**.
 The estimated coefficients from the Biogeme step have already been hardcoded at the beginning of this file.
 Running it will output the optimized station choices along with the total transit share.

----

 ## Authors
-*Students of BSc.
-Wirtschaftsmathematik at RWTH Aachen University:*
 * **Thi Vien Phuong Do**
 * **Kaiyu Liu**
 * **Susanna Minasian**